CyrilVoisard/ipol_dataset_1/README.md

 This repository provides a dataset in the folder "GaitData" consisting of 110 multivariate gait signals collected using three inertial measurement units (MTw Awinda XSens, one on each foot and one on the lower back at the level of the fifth lumbar vertebra).
 The data was obtained from a sample of 19 healthy subjects who followed a predefined protocol: standing still, walking 10 meters, turning around, walking back, and stopping.

+Files are identified by their filename, which associates the number dedicated to the subject and the number of the trial.
+The filename for the third trial of the second subject is 2-3.
+- For the trunk sensor: [filename]_lb.txt;
+- For the right foot sensor: [filename]_rf.txt;
+- For the left foot sensor: [filename]_lf.txt;
+- For the metadata: \textbf{[filename]\_meta.json.

 This dataset also contains extensive signal metadata, including the start and end timestamps of each footstep, along with contextual information for each trial and subject (age, gender, weight).

-Gait  events correspond to step delimitationThese detections are derived from two previously validated algorithms from the literature \cite{Barrois2017, Voi sard_seg}, and the demonstration of their effectiveness is available \cite{Voisard_seg_ipol}.
+Gait events correspond to stride delimitations provided with two previously validated algorithms from the literature [].
 All these detections were then manually checked.

-Files are identified by their filename, which associates the number dedicated to the subject and the number of the trial.
-The filename for the third trial of the second subject is 2-3.

 ## Demo and accessibility